acsone/manifestoo/README.md

 c
 ```

-The `list-depend` command shows the direct dependencies.
+The `list-depends` command shows the direct dependencies.
 It is handy to
 pre-install a database before running tests.

 ```console